acend/go-basics-training/content/en/docs/overview/pointers.md

 ## General

 In addition to the basic data types Go also have pointers.
-A pointer contain a memory address of an actual value or `nil` if they do not point to anything.
+A pointer contains a memory address of an actual value or `nil` if they do not point to anything.
 The zero value of a pointer is `nil`.

 Pointers types are indicated with a star.